-It is always possible that course markers may be removed or vandalised, in which case runners may well need to use the National Trail marker posts and maps as the guide.
 There are a number of road crossings to negotiate, some of them are extremely busy.
 The road crossings will NOT be marshalled so please be extremely careful when you are crossing roads of any nature.

-100 mile runners are permitted pacers from the 51 mile aid station at Henley.
+Runners are permitted pacers from the 51 mile aid station at Henley.
 Pacers must travel on foot only.
 Runners are permitted multiple pacers throughout the last 49 miles but only one may travel with the runner at any one time.

 The points at which a runner may be paced/ hand over pacers are listed on the crew page here.